GallowayLabMIT/protocols/docs/bootcamp/iap/day_1_in-lab.rst

 For grad students and postdocs, an in-person training is also required for access to the room containing the autoclave, dishwasher, and ice machine (room 56-415).
 Once you have completed the `Autoclave Safety Training <http://web.mit.edu/training/course.html?course=EHS00254w&sys=PS1>`_ module in Atlas, a lab member will demonstrate how to operate the autoclave and describe relevant safety features.
-Then, email the ChemE EHS
+Then, email the Building 66
-Coordinator (`Brian Smith <https://cheme.mit.edu/people/staff/>`_) to request card access.
+Facilities Manager and ChemE EHS Coordinator (Chris Monaco and Brian Smith, `directory <https://cheme.mit.edu/people/staff/>`_) to request card access.

 Lab citizenship
 ----------------